DawsonMyers/geo-cli/Readme.md

 This creates a postgres db with the sql admin as **geotabuser** and the password as **vircom43**.

-If you would like a completely empty Postgres 12 db without any initialization, add the **-e** option to the command, e.g., `goe db create -e <name>`.
+If you would like a completely empty Postgres 12 db without any initialization, add the **-e** option to the command, e.g., `gei db create -e <name>`.
 The default user for Postgres is `postgres` and the password is `password`.
 This username/password can be used to connect to the db (once started) using pgAdmin.

 >The `geo db create` command does not start the container after creating it.
 Use `geo db start <name>` to start it.